-If you really want to know how to handle a break up and get over someone you love, you must realize that none of the answers here are easy ones.
+If you really want to know how handling a break up is possible and get over someone you love, you must realize that none of the answers here are easy ones.
 No matter what, braze yourself and start accepting that it is going to be a painful process.
 Sometimes it is a slow process.
 Memories may remind you later on in life the pain of the break up but it doesn’t mean that you are not over the person.

 If you’ve had a lot emotionally invested into a relationship and it ends, it’s something that can potentially make you feel sad for years.
 Maybe even for the rest of your life.
 But, braze yourself and understand that it doesn’t mean that the sadness has to paralyze your life and throw you into depression.

 It is not the end of the world!

 Try getting over the person.
 It’s hard at this time but you need to occupy your mind with other things, new things that you were interested in before you had your relationship.
 After a period of time after the loss, you should have come out of it…. and overcome your heartache and sadness.